-Human Sexuality Studies (Graduate Certificate)
+Human Sexuality Studies

 Virginia Tech Blacksburg Campus

 The Graduate Certificate draws on diverse and interdisciplinary perspectives to produce unique insights into how sexual expression, behavior, and representation are shaped by multiple intersecting individual and cultural contexts, and how they, in turn, shape the health and well-being of individuals, communities, and populations.

-The Graduate Certificate draws on diverse and interdisciplinary perspectives to produce unique insights into how sexual expression, behavior, and representation are shaped by multiple intersecting individual and cultural contexts, and how they, in turn, shape the health and well-being of individuals, communities, and populations.
+The VT Graduate Certificate in Human Sexuality Studies program draws on diverse and interdisciplinary perspectives to produce insights into how sexual expression, behavior, and representation are shaped by multiple intersecting individual and cultural contexts, and how they, in turn, shape the health and well-being of individuals, communities, and populations.

 - PHS/HD/WGS 5244 Sexual Health and Human Rights (3 cr): Sexual and reproductive health from human development, public health, and critical feminist perspectives, with special attention to human rights issues.
 Sexually transmitted infections; HIV/AIDS; unintended pregnancy; population policies; eugenics; sexual and reproductive rights; positive sexuality, sex education; and health promotion.

 - HD 5344 Perspectives on Human Sexuality (3 cr): Interdisciplinary historical consideration of writings, research, theory, and application of knowledge related to human sexuality.

 - WGS 5934 Sexualities and Queer Theory (3 cr): Theoretical perspectives of queer studies and its influence on sexuality studies.
 Historical and cultural constructs of sexuality and gender.
 Queer epistemologies that implicate traditional notions of technology, identity, desire, normativity, and social control.
 Intersections of gender, race, sexuality, ethnicity, class, age, transnational borders, and (dis)ability.